dkeppens/PieHelper/README.md

-PieHelper is an extensible, user-friendly, scripted software suite which
+PieHelper is an extensible, user-friendly, scripted software suite for Raspberry Pi which

-* allows for easy CLI and text menu-based management of the RaspBerryPi's most-used applications
+* allows for easy CLI and text menu-based management of the RaspBerry's most-used applications
 	- installation
 	- uninstallation
 	- basic configuration